 The curcumin in turmeric milk may cut the risk of depression and Alzheimer’s.
 This has to do with what scientists call the brain-derived neurotrophic factor (BNDF).
 BDNF is a growth hormone in your brain that helps neurons multiply and increase in number (13).
 Low levels of BDNF have been associated with depression and Alzheimer’s (14),(15).
 This is because BDNF is also associated with learning and memory (13).

 The cinnamon in turmeric milk increases the levels of neuroprotective proteins in the brain.
-This has been found to cut the risk of Parkinson’s disease (16).
+This has been found to cut the risk of Parkinson’s diseasei XA central nervous system disorder that causes uncontrollable movements, such as shaking or tremors due to low levels of dopamine.
+(16).
 Ginger was also found to boost reaction time and memory (17).

 5. May Aid Weight Loss